bagusdevid/content-ops-starter/content/pages/index.md

       text: Unblock your team boost your time to production
       color: text-dark
       type: TitleBlock
-    subtitle: Subtitle goes here
+    subtitle: It's time to make change
     text: >
-      A Netlify Create website is a git repo that you own.
+      A KickAvenue Create website is a git repo that you own.
 Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
     actions:
       - label: Get started
         altText: ''